Search

 City of Valparaiso to reopen and repair Senior Citizen Center following massive community support

 On Monday, the City of Valparaiso held their monthly city commission meeting.
 The room was packed with concerned citizens mainly interested in one topic: the Senior Citizen Center.
-Following a […]
+Following a number of comments from residents, the fate of the building looks to be positive.
+Initially, questions were asked as to why the city did not […]

 On Monday, the City of Valparaiso held their monthly city commission meeting.
 The room was packed with concerned citizens mainly interested in one topic: the Senior Citizen Center.